median-man/Gif-Tastic-Gallery/README.md

 I'm building this app to gain some practical experience using jQuery's AJAX method as well as client testing with MochaJS.

 ## Testing
+NodeJS must be installed to run the tests.
+Additionally, Gulp-cli must be installed globally.
+(Run `npm i -g gulp-cli`.)

 ### Setup
 Run `npm i` to install dependencies.